maurya-sachin/Frontend-Master-Prep-Series/03-react/typescript-01-integration.md

 />
 ```

-**Keyof and Mapped Types**
+**Keyof and Mapped Types for Type-Safe Property Access**

-The `keyof` operator extracts all keys from a type, and mapped types recreate types with transformations:
+The `keyof` operator extracts all keys from a type as a union of string literals, and mapped types iterate over those keys to recreate types with transformations.
+Together, these features enable powerful type-safe patterns for property access, validation, and transformation.
+The keyof operator is fundamental to many advanced TypeScript patterns because it creates a tight coupling between object types and their property names, ensuring that property access is validated at compile-time.
+When combined with mapped types, you can create sophisticated type transformations that maintain perfect synchronization between data structures and their derived types:

 ```typescript
 // keyof example